GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 Practices GitHub Repository](https://github.com/mspnp) [Template Building Blocks](https://github.com/mspnp/template-building-blocks).
 There are two methods that deployment users may use to deploy this Azure Blueprint reference architecture.
-The first method uses a PowerShell script, whereas the second method utilizes Azure Portal to deploy the reference architecture.
+The first method uses a PowerShell script, whereas the second method utilises Azure Portal to deploy the reference architecture.
 These two methods are detailed in the sections below.

  As a pre-requisite to deployment, users should ensure that they have: